 Check your website speed

 Another key element of SEO is website speed.
 Again, this links back to user experience and audience expectations.
-Google and Bing have both publicly confirmed (when much of their algorithms are still kept under lock and key!) that website and load speeds are critical to rank your website organically.
+Google and Bing have both publicly confirmed that website and load speeds are critical to rank your website organically.
 We also know that on paid search or PPC activity that this applies – making website speed a critical factor in your marketing.

 There are several tools out there to check your page speed, including this tool from Google, which also comes with a list of recommendations to speed things up.
 Some common causes of poor website speed include: large uncompressed images, multiple external requests (such as from YouTube, Vimeo and other third parties) and uncached elements (meaning that each page has to load from scratch whenever anyone accesses it).